PointThink/deltachan/README.md

 DeltaChan is a lightweight imageboard software written in PHP.

 ## Instances
-I set up an instance at a free host to show off the software.
+I set up an instance on a free host to show off the software.
 Feel free to visit.
-If you host a site with software this feel free to contact me at pointthink@protonmail.com and I will add your chan to this list.
+If you host a site with this software feel free to contact me at pointthink@protonmail.com and I will add your chan to this list.
 - [Official DeltaChan Instance](http://deltachan.atwebpages.com)

 ## Install